AdAway/adaway.github.io/README.md

 * You can add your own (hostname, IP)-pairs in the Redirection List

-### License
+### Licenses

 The content of the website is under the GPL license, meanwhile the Jekyll theme is under MIT license.
+For more details, check the [license notes](LICENSE.md).

 ### Website